cckaybee/p5js-clock/readme.md

-# Basic typescript project
+# Basic P5JS project
-This is a basic typescript project with ESLint and Prettier.
+This is a basic p5js project with Typescript, ESLint, and Prettier.